cw: violence, blades, persecution, body control, body horror

 Then she whispers to her nanoworms and they push her up, tilt her, flow her onto the floor of her Habitexa.
 She lands in a loose crouch.
 It’s automatic after all these mornings.

 All mornings start alone, but not, she thinks, all nights.
 Most of them do, but last night didn’t.
-She’s not sure, but memory’s always been a hazy thing, behind the holic protocols.
+She’s not sure, but memory’s always been a hazy thing, behind the Holic protocols.
 It’s always been something unreal.

 It’s no different now.
 It’s her that wants to know more, probe the shadows of the mystery, and not the Holic Choker.
 Her Choker will just have to work that in to her routines.
 She’ll pay the price of any extra pain.